sectasy0/zcached/README.md

 ### Example Commands

+For all supported commands and their syntaxt, see [commands.md](commands.md)

 #### SET
 Set a key to hold the string value.
 If key already holds a value, it is overwritten, regardless of its type.
 ```bash